johncprograms/text_editor/README.md

 * set_vs2019_env.bat
 * build_ship.bat ( or build_debug.bat )

 The build is a "unity build", where we only have one sourcefile.
-This saves a bunch of time by eliminating duplicate declarations in headers.
+This saves a bunch of time ( both programming time, and build time ) by eliminating duplicate declarations in headers.
 You still need a few out-of-order declarations, but it's actually pretty rare.

 Considering the non-comment, non-blank lines of code, the breakdown is something like:
 * 23K text_editor.cpp